Mariners vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jarred Kelenic and the Seattle Mariners will try to defeat Brent Rooker and the Oakland Athletics at Oakland-Alameda County Coliseum on Wednesday at 9:40 PM ET.
+The Seattle Mariners and J.P.
+Crawford will square off against the Oakland Athletics and Esteury Ruiz at Oakland-Alameda County Coliseum on Thursday, with the first pitch at 3:37 PM ET.

-The Athletics are +145 moneyline underdogs for this matchup with the favored Mariners (-175).
-The total is 7.5 runs for the contest (with -120 odds to go over and +100 odds on the under).
+The favored Mariners have -225 moneyline odds against the underdog Athletics, who are listed at +180.
+An 8.5-run over/under has been listed for this matchup.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.